lachstr/physics_animations/_posts/2020-04-08-airplane-boarding-simulation.md

 1198  0.387097  0.483871  0.516129  0.645161  0.451613  0.483871
 1199  0.419355  0.548387  0.451613  0.645161  0.451613  0.387097
 ```
-The pandas dataframe is abit difficult to visualise, so we can plot this data on a histogram.
+The pandas dataframe is a bit difficult to visualise, so we can plot this data on a histogram.
 ```python
 import matplotlib.pyplot as plt